-(a) In the event of merger, consolidation, suspension or sale of all or part of the Company's operation, or upon being laid off, in excess of three months, all employees losing employment within the bargaining unit of the Union, as a result, shall receive payment at the rate of one and one-half (1.5) weeks wages for each six months of employment up to a maximum of thirty-five (35) weeks pay.
-The Company agrees to give the Union forty-five (45) days written notice of closure of any publication or any department within a branch of the Company's operation within the bargaining unit.

-(b) The Union will be notified, in writing, at least one week prior to any layoff.
-Notification shall include copies of layoff letters, release forms and any other documentation that will be provided to the laid off employee (if possible).

-(c) A shop steward shall be present at any layoff meeting (if possible).
+- (a) In the event of merger, consolidation, suspension or sale of all or part of the Company's operation, or upon being laid off, in excess of three months, all employees losing employment within the bargaining unit of the Union, as a result, shall receive payment at the rate of one and one-half (1.5) weeks wages for each six (6) months of employment up to a maximum of thirty seven (37) weeks' pay. - (b) The Union will be notified, in writing, at least one (1) week prior to any layoff not covered under Section 54 of the Labour Relations Code of British Columbia.
+Notification shall include copies of layoff letters, release forms and any other documentation that will be provided to the laid off employee(s). - (c) A shop steward or officer of the local Union shall be present at any layoff meeting.